Quantum backreaction in an analog black hole: Perturbative expansion

 At this order, the classical fields, $\varphi$ defined in Eq. \eqref{eq10} and $\Phi$ defined in Eq. \eqref{eq2}, are both equal to the solution $\varphi_{\rm\sss GP}$ of the Gross-Pitaevskii equation \eqref{eq16}.
 Their modifications induced by the quantum fluctuations appear at higher order.
 To take them into account we write

 Comparing Eqs. \eqref{eq15} and \eqref{eq16} makes it clear that the first effects of quantum fluctuations on $\delta\varphi(\boldsymbol{x},t)$ and $\delta \Phi(\boldsymbol{x},t)$ are of second order in $\hat{a}$ and $\hat{a}^\dagger$, which legitimates our discarding of contributions involving terms of third order in these fields in Sec. \ref{sec.AP}, since they arise at the next order in perturbation.
-We may thus replace the first of Eqs. \eqref{eq13} by
+We may thus replace Eq. \eqref{eq13a} by

 The correction to $\varphi_{\rm\sss GP}$ is accordingly computed from an expansion of Eq. \eqref{eq15} in which are kept only the terms linear in $\delta\varphi$ (or $\delta\Phi$) and quadratic in the quantum fields $\hat{a}$ and $\hat{a}^\dagger$ (or equivalently $\hat\eta$ and $\hat\theta$):